-- Make sure that the outboard motor is mounted securely to the transom or a stable stand.
-You could be severely injured if the outboard motor falls on you. - Never get under the lower unit while it is tilted.
-Severe injury could occur if the outboard motor accidentally falls. - Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - (2) Place a suitable container under the lower unit. - (3) Loosen the bolts, and then remove the cooling water inlet covers on both sides of the lower unit.
+Be sure the outboard motor is securely fastened to the transom or a stable stand.
+You could be severely injured if the outboard motor falls on you.

+- Never get under the lower unit while it is tilted, even when the tilt support lever or knob is locked.
+Severe injury could occur if the outboard motor accidentally falls. - Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - (2) Place a suitable container under the lower unit. - (3) Remove the gear oil drain screw and gasket.